Table of contents

 Using the camera of a mobile phone

 You can use the camera of a mobile phone to scan barcodes.
 To do so you need to install a barcode keyboard app which will decode the picture of the barcode and enter the result into our scanning module.
-As to our knowledge, there is no app for iPhone fulfilling the requirements at the moment and we therefore recommend that you use an Android device if you want to scan using a mobile phone camera.
-You find instruction on how to use the camera as a scanner here.
+As to our knowledge, there is no app for iPhone fulfilling the requirements now and we therefore recommend that you use an Android device if you want to scan using a mobile phone camera.
+We provide instruction on how to use the camera as a scanner.

 Since a mobile phone is not designed for this purpose, using the camera of a mobile phone might be a bit slower than other barcode readers and not as ergonomic.
 Yet it can be a good option to try scanning without investing in any hardware, or for goods flows where you do not scan often.